 Nicholas is enrolled at San Bernardino Valley College pursuing an Associate and Bachelor’s Degree in chemistry.
 After obtaining his Bachelor’s degree, he plans to attend a major design school to follow his dream of becoming an automotive designer.
 “I have a particular interest in developing function, economical vehicles designed to specifically meet the needs of the disabled community.
 My own experience as a disabled person, and soon as a disabled driver, will inform and inspire my pursuit of more affordable and accessible vehicle options.”

 Diagnosed with prenatal hydrocephalus, Nicholas’s mother underwent fetal surgery to repair his spina bifida.
 At ten months old, Nicholas had his first shunt placed.
-Since then he has gone through countless surgeries associated to his hydrocephalus and spina bifida.
+Since then he has gone through countless surgeries associated with his hydrocephalus and spina bifida.
 Nicholas states, “Hydrocephalus has not made things easy.
 Sometimes it takes me longer to pick up on certain concepts… I have worked hard to overcome these limitations and become the best student I can be.
 I am confident that I can continue my pursuit of excellence beyond high school and into my professional life.”

 Nicholas is a defenseman on the Los Angeles Kings Sled Hockey team, a nationally competitive co-ed adaptive sports team for physically disabled children and adults.
-He also plays the trombone in the marching and symphonic band and partakes in many after school clubs, including ASL, International Flavor Club and Alive Club lunch Bible Study.
+He also plays the trombone in the marching and symphonic band and partakes in many after-school clubs, including ASL, International Flavor Club, and Alive Club lunch Bible Study.
 In addition, Nicholas advocates for better access and ADA compliance.

 “…I will not let my disability define who I am and what I can accomplish.”